johndimm/headliners-and-sidemen/README.md

 [![artist releases](public/headliners-and-sidemen-artist-releases.png)](https://headliners-and-sidemen.vercel.app/artist_releases/4291)

 Since we have the collaboration graph, we can show the complete history of a musicians appearances, on their own albums and those of other people.
-The results are displayed in columns by year.
+The results are displayed in columns by year, capped at 500.
+That's a lot, but on a large screen it is pretty cool.

 ## Data

 The data is from [musicbrainz](https://musicbrainz.org/doc/MusicBrainz_Database).

-Here is the data extraction query, instantiated from a template for this range of 1000 id's.
+Here is the data extraction query.
+The query has to be handled in batches.

 ```
 select rg.id as release_group,